ArchiveBox/ArchiveBox/README.md

 To switch from Google Chrome to chromium, change the `CHROME_BINARY` variable at the top of `archive.py`.
 If you're missing `wget` or `curl`, simply install them using `apt` or your package manager of choice.

-**Live Updating:** (coming soon... maybe...)

-It's possible to pull links via the pocket API or public pocket RSS feeds instead of downloading an html export.
-Once I write a script to do that, we can stick this in `cron` and have it auto-update on it's own.

-For now you just have to download `ril_export.html` and run `archive.py` each time it updates.
-The script will run fast subsequent times because it only downloads new links that haven't been archived already.

 ## Publishing Your Archive